-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, it's the black sheep of one of adventure gaming's most misunderstood franchises, and the weirdest cruise you'll ever take.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+This week, it's the black sheep of one of adventure gaming's most misunderstood series, and the weirdest cruise you'll ever take.

 While popular, the series soon became (and remains) a bit of a pariah in the games world.
-Largely, that's down to a misunderstanding - that they're porn games in which the player goes around trying to have sex with random women, because he can't get a date of their own.
-They're not, which is why they've both lasted so long as a mainstream series while garbage like Lula 3D and 7 Sins gets stuck out of sight, and why they've always had a relatively strong female following too over the years.
+Largely, that's down to a misunderstanding—that they're porn games in which the player goes around trying to have sex with random women, because they can't get a date of their own.
+They're not, which is why they've both lasted so long as a mainstream series while garbage like Lula 3D and 7 Sins gets stuck out of sight, and why they've always had a relatively strong female following over the years.

 Leisure Suit Larry 2 landed a year after the first game, and in many ways, it was a wimp-out sequel.
 The sex element was dialed down in the hope of getting more sales, only for fans to complain that it wasn't as adult/dirty as the first (delete according to tastes), while stores still refused to stock it on the grounds that it probably was.
 In its place came... how can I put this?
 Oh, yes.
 Dribbling insanity.